scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 ### Cluster-Based 3D Detection

-To improve detection of objects that LiDAR-based methods struggle to detect, we offer **Cluster-Based 3D Detection**.
+To enhance detection of objects that LiDAR-based methods may struggle with, we offer **Cluster-Based 3D Detection**.
 `Cluster-Based 3D Detection` consists of many nodes, and the pipeline shows as following.

 ![](images/clustering_based_detection.drawio.svg)